 Tango Energy Electricity Prices

 So we know Tango Energy keeps it simple with just two market offers, with fixed pricing for 12 months, but how does the retailer really stack up on price?
 Below is a guide to what you can expect to pay with Tango Energy in Victoria and South Australia.
-These prices are based on the typical energy usage of a five-person household living at a selected postcode in each state, with a single rate tariff.
+These prices are based on the typical energy usage of a three person household living at a selected postcode in each state, with a single rate tariff.
 Be sure to use our electricity comparison tool above for a specific quote in your area.

 Tango Energy Rates VIC